filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/storage_power_actor.md

 # `StoragePowerActorState` implementation

+DEPRECATED: Old code, needs to be updated

 {{< readfile file="/docs/actors/actors/builtin/storage_power/storage_power_actor_state.go" code="true" lang="go" >}}

 # `StoragePowerActor` implementation

+DEPRECATED: Needs to be updated with WinningPoSt and with WindowedPoSt.

 {{< readfile file="/docs/actors/actors/builtin/storage_power/storage_power_actor.go" code="true" lang="go" >}}

 {{<label power_table>}}
 # The Power Table

+DEPRECATED: Needs to update QApower terminology, faults terminology and actors new method names, this section could be simplified a lot.

 The portion of blocks a given miner generates through leader election in EC (and so the block rewards they earn) is proportional to their `Power Fraction` over time.
 That is, a miner whose storage represents 1% of total storage on the network should mine 1% of blocks on expectation.